cleartonic/twitchtriviabot/README.md

 + Trivia sessions cut short by bot disconnect can be reloaded via actively created backups

 # Setup
 The latest Python 3 install is required for this bot.
 You will need to install Python 3 to be able to run.
 One can either use standard Python 3 distribution with IDLE, or use something like the Anaconda distribution with Spyder (what I use).

+One will also need to have an updated 'pandas' library.
+Most Python environments can have pandas installed with 'pip install pandas' through a Python shell (or in Anaconda's case, a conda prompt).

 Three files are critical for the bot to run.
 Download “triviaset.csv”, “twitchtriviabot.py”, and “config.txt”, and place them in the same directory.